Kristinita/SashaSublime/README.md

 Install [PackageResourceViewer](https://github.com/skuroda/PackageResourceViewer) plugin: <kbd>Ctrl+Shift+P</kbd> → `PackageResourseViewer:Open Resourse` → `SashaSublime` → edit SashaSublime files.

 #### Problem

-After updates SashaSublime your changes will be lost.
+After updates, SashaSublime your changes will be lost.
 You will need to copy the modified file in a separate place, and after the upgrade SashaSublime, you will need to merge you changes from your file into the file of SashaSublime, for example, via [Sublimerge 3](http://www.sublimerge.com/sm3/).

 ### Editing user files

 #### Steps

 1. **Theme file**
 `Preferences` → `Browse Packages...` → `User` → create file `Example.sublime-theme`, if you want to make a changes in theme.
 Instead of `Example` you can name your file by any other name.
 Copy the contents of the file `SashaSublime.sublime-theme` into `Example.sublime-theme` make a changes and save `Example.sublime-theme` file.
 Via [Themr](#themr-and-schemr) select Example theme.

 2. **Scheme file**
 `Preferences` → `Browse Packages...` → `User` → create file `Example.tmTheme`.
 Instead of `Example` you can name your file by any other name.
 Copy the contents of the file `SashaSublime.tmTheme` into `Example.tmTheme` make a changes and save `Example.tmTheme` file.
 Via [Schemr](#themr-and-schemr) select Example scheme.

 #### Problem